Sananda-Dutta/website-category-classifier/README.md

 Enter the website input in the app and see the predicted category.

-Project Files
+📂 Project Files
+File	Description

-app.py – Streamlit application
+app.py	Streamlit application

-website_classifier.pkl – Trained ML model

-label_encoder.pkl – Label encoder for categories

-requirements.txt – Python dependencies
+website_classifier.pkl	Trained ML model label_encoder.pkl	Label encoder for categories requirements.txt	Python dependencies

-Technologies Used
+🛠 Technologies Used

 Python